getnamo/Llama-Unreal/README.md

 ### Windows build
-With the following build commands for windows (cpu build only, CUDA ignored, see upstream for GPU version):
+With the following build commands for windows.

 #### CPU Only